 Introduction

-Legal scholars have been affording significant attention to the contractual realities and mechanisms that exploit consumers’ vulnerabilities.
-Much of this effort has focused on written standard form contracts (“the paper deal”), which consumers generally do not read.
-Given this reality, scholars consider the possibility and the harm of paper deals that incorporate onerous, one-sided, and unfair or exploitative terms.
+Legal scholars have devoted considerable attention to contractual realities and mechanisms that take advantage of consumers’ vulnerabilities.
+Much of this work has focused on written standard form contracts (“the paper deal”), which consumers generally do not read.
+Scholars have therefore examined paper deals that incorporate onerous, one-sided, and unfair or exploitative terms, and the harm they cause.

-Yet, the paper deal is only once piece of the puzzle.
-Another imperative piece is the seductive power of pre-contractual verbal promises (“the oral deal”), which has not received sufficient scholarly attention.
-Indeed, the literature discussing oral deals is underdeveloped and undertheorized.
-This Article narrows this gap by shedding important light on the seductive nature of misleading oral deals and their legal implications.
+Still, the paper deal is only one element in the constellation of consumer contractual relations.
+Another equally important factor is the seductive power of pre-contractual verbal promises (“the oral deal”), an issue which has not received significant scholarly attention.
+Indeed, the literature discussing oral deals remains underdeveloped and undertheorized.
+This Article addresses this deficit by shedding important light on the seductive nature of misleading oral deals and their legal implications.

-Consider the following scenarios, which are merely the tip of the iceberg.
-A telecommunication firm orally offers a customer high-speed internet and reliable access to online content.
-After some time, the customer learns that the firm cannot deliver on its promises.
-The fine print at stake states that customers may receive “lower than promised speed”.
-An insurance salesperson represents the policy’s coverage as including hurricane damages.
-After the house is hit by a hurricane, the insurer learns that the fine print excludes such events.
-A car dealer offers a potential buyer a specific trade-in allowance, or liability for mechanical problems.
-In retrospect, the buyer learns that the written contract significantly reduces the trade-in allowance, or states the car is being sold “as is.”
-A lender promises a borrower a fixed rate mortgage for a specific timeframe (e.g., a five-year term).
-Before this timeframe lapses, the lender invokes a contractual term that allow him to refinance the loan at a higher rate.
-A real estate agent promises a prospective purchaser of a lot that a planned railroad line will serve the lot.
-The contract incorporates a disclaimer clause, denying any representations of this sort.
-Lastly, a homeowner purchases a security alarm system, after being assured that the system would work even if the phone lines were cut off.
-The contract, however, includes a disclaimer exempting the seller from liability in such circumstances.
+Consider the following scenarios, which represent only a small sample of a much larger phenomenon.
+In one, a telecommunication firm orally offers a customer high-speed internet and reliable access to online content.
+After some time, the customer discovers that the firm is not or cannot deliver on its oral promise to deliver high-speed internet.
+However, the relevant fine print states that customers may receive “lower than promised speed.”
+In another instance, an insurance salesperson represents that the policy’s coverage includes hurricane damages.
+After the house is hit by a hurricane, the insured learns that the fine print actually excludes such events.
+A car dealer may offer a potential buyer a specific trade-in allowance, or an assumption of liability for mechanical problems.
+Later, after purchasing the car, the buyer ascertains that the written contract significantly reduces the trade-in allowance, or, rather than assuming liability, actually declares that the car is being sold “as is.”
+In another common consumer transaction, a lender could promise a borrower a fixed-rate mortgage for a specific timeframe (e.g., a five-year term).
+However, before the expiration of this timeframe, the lender invokes a contractual term that allows for the loan to be refinanced by the lender at a higher rate.
+In yet another scenario, a real estate agent might promise a prospective purchaser of a lot that a planned railroad line will serve the property, but the resulting written contract incorporates a disclaimer clause denying any representations of this sort.
+In the last of the examples, but far from the last of the situations consumers encounter, a homeowner purchases a security alarm system after being assured orally that the system would work even if the phone lines were cut off.
+The written contract, however, includes a disclaimer exempting the seller from liability in such circumstances.

-The Article, while focusing on such misleading oral promises, addresses mainly these instances where the paper deal negates the oral deal or deny its legal validity.
-In doing so, this Article argues that current approaches to misleading oral deals are partial and ineffective.
-Weaving together insights from behavioral economics, behavioral ethics, social psychology and recent empirical findings, the Article offers a holistic understanding of the problem of pre-contractual oral promises.
+This Article, while focusing on such misleading oral promises, addresses primarily those instances where the paper deal negates the oral deal or nullifies its legal validity.
+This line of inquiry is the basis of this Article’s contention that the current scholarly and legal approaches to misleading oral deals are partial and ineffective.
+Drawing on insights from behavioral economics, behavioral ethics, social psychology and recent empirical findings, the Article presents a comprehensive account elucidating the issue of pre-contractual oral promises.

-The Article’s main thesis is based on two supplementing concepts.
-First, that oral promises that precede the written contract have a significant convincing power on consumers.
-We submit that judges, policymakers, lawyers and legal academics underestimate this convincing power.
-Adopting an interdisciplinary approach, the Article explains how trust, collaboration and cognitive biases lead consumers to believe in oral promises print.
+The Article’s main thesis is based on two complementary concepts.
+The first is that oral promises that precede the written contract wield significant persuasive power over consumers, one that judges, policymakers, lawyers and legal academics generally underestimate.
+Adopting an interdisciplinary approach, the Article explains how trust, collaboration, and cognitive biases lead consumers to believe in oral promises despite not seeing and/or understanding them in print.